pytchlang/pytch-vm/doc/source/user/sprite.rst

 sprite can also have *costumes* and *sounds* that control how it looks and sounds.

 Each sprite has *methods* which are commands that you can issue to get a sprite to do something.
+You also write your own methods to say how your sprite should behave.

 Creating Sprites
 ~~~~~~~~~~~~~~~~